Influence maximization by rumor spreading on correlated networks through community identification: Results and discussion

-We expect that rumors is better spread when the seeds are distributed equally among communities.
+We expect that rumor spread better when the seeds are distributed among communities.
 This should occur because each seed tries to infect its own community and the interaction between pairs of spreaders is minimized.
-This hypothesis is verified here by inspecting the distribution of seeds among communities.
-We consider the normalized variation of information (\NVI), which is an information-theoretic metric that obeys the triangle inequality and is normalized in a stochastic sense~\cite{Vinh2010}.
-This measure is built upon fundamental concepts from information theory \cite{Cover2006} defined as follow: Given two sets of discrete variables or sets $\setX$ and $\setY$, their joint information entropy ($\mathcal{H}$) and mutual information ($\mathcal{I}$) are expressed respectively in terms of the marginal and joint distributions of $\setX$ and $\setY$ as:
+We verify this hypothesis here by the normalized variation of information (\NVI), inspecting the similarity between the size of communities and the distribution of the seeds in the communities.
+The {\NVI} is an information-theoretic metric that obeys the triangle inequality~\cite{Vinh2010} and is normalized in a stochastic sense defined as follow: Given two discrete sets $\setX$ and $\setY$, their joint information entropy ($\mathcal{H}$) and mutual information ($\mathcal{I}$) are expressed respectively in terms of the marginal and joint distributions of $\setX$ and $\setY$,

-where the joint probability $p(\mathbi{x},\mathbi{y})$ denotes the probability that a data item belongs to $\setX$ and $\setY$.
-The mutual information measures the overlap between the two sets, however it is not a metric nor is it normalized.
-Thus, for this study we employ the {\NVI},

-which is normalized in $[0,1]$.
-It takes a value of $0$ when the two sets are identical in the information of the item distribution and $1$ when we have a complete dissimilarity between the partitions, i.e., they do not share information.
+where the results are normalized in $[0,1]$ and the mutual information measures the overlap between the two sets.
+In information theory this measure returns $0$ when the two sets are identical in the information of the item distribution and $1$ when they are completely different, i.e., they are independent with no sharing of information.